What is the MAHC?

 Owned by the Centers for Disease Control and Prevention

 is a voluntary set of guidelines to prevent injury and illness at public aquatic venues, such as pools, hot tubs, and water playgrounds.
 These guidelines bring together the latest science and best practices to help jurisdictions save time and resources when they develop and update pool codes.
 The MAHC outlines specific rules that designers, builders, and managers of public aquatic venues must follow to maximize the fun and the health benefits of water-based activities

 The MAHC addresses such topics as how aquatic facilities are built and managed, how chlorine levels in the water are tested, and how lifeguards are trained and certified.
 It serves as a voluntary model and guide for local and state agencies needing to update or implement swimming pool and spa code, rules, regulations, guidance, law, or standards governing the design, construction, operation, and maintenance of public swimming pools, spas, hot tubs, and other disinfected aquatic facilities.

-The MAHC is unique in that it is kept sustainable, current, and complete because the people who use it vote on its content every three years via membership in the CMAHC.
+The MAHC is unique in that it is kept sustainable, current, and complete because the people who use it vote on its content every three years via CMAHC membership.
 It is based on scientific data and best practices gathered through a strong partnership between public health and aquatics industry experts, which makes it easier to adopt and implement.
-Unlike legislation, The MAHC is voluntarily adopted wholly or in part and driven by your expertise.
-It is free, accessible to all, and backed by The Centers for Disease Control and Prevention (CDC)
+Unlike legislation, the MAHC is voluntarily adopted wholly or in part and driven by the expertise of CMAHC members.
+It is free, accessible to all, and backed by the CDC.